-How to apply for a campus job: First obtain a letter from your Designated School Official (DSO) at C-N, and then apply for a work-study position directly through the department or program where you wish to work.
-Your employer will hire you by completing this letter.
+How to apply for a campus job: First obtain the On-Campus Employment Reporting Form from your Designated School Official (DSO) at C-N, and then apply for a work-study position directly through the department or program where you wish to work (Fresh Ideas, Premiere, etc.) Your employer will hire you by completing this letter.
 Return the letter to your DSO to obtain additional required documents.
-You will NOT apply for workstudy through the Office of Financial Assistance.
+You will NOT apply for work-study through the Office of Financial Assistance.

 To have a campus job, you must have a Social Security number.
 Students with F-1 status can apply for a Social Security number.
-You must take your passport, I-20, I-94 (if you received one), and a letter from a DSO at C-N and a letter from Carson-Newman University stating the job for which you will be employed to the Social Security Office.
-If your official documents are less than one year old, you must have one additional document more than one year old with your name and birth
+You must take your passport, I-20, I-94, and a letter from a DSO at C-N stating the job for which you will be employed to the Social Office.
+Security For additional information or to plan for someone to drive you to the Social Security Office, contact Bevan Brown at the CGE.